peggyrayzis/react-native-create-bridge/README.md

   - Your bridge module name
   - The platforms and languages you would like to support.
 Currently, we default to iOS/Obj-C, iOS/Swift, and Android/Java.
 We realize that this would not compile properly; however, we see this CLI as a learning tool to compare all 3 approaches.
   - The directory where you would like your JS files.
 If it doesn't exist, we'll create it for you.
-4. That's it! 📦 Sit back, relax, and we'll deliver your native module for you lightning fast! ⚡️
+4. That's it! 📦 Sit back and we'll deliver your native module for you lightning fast! ⚡️

 ## Next Steps
 Depending on your environment, there may be a couple more steps that you have to take.
 In future versions of react-native-create-bridge, we want to eliminate these steps.

-##### Android/Java
+#### Android/Java
   - To complete the bridging process, look for `MainApplication.java` in `android/app/src/main/java/com/yourapp`
   - Add your package to the getPackages function like this: